 I’m not sure what the protest was in aid of, however I did see things about the environment, about tax and one man had an umbrella with a model of a different world leader hanging from each stem!
 It was all very exciting!
 As I ventured further along the street I came across riot police that looked as if they were ready to pounce at any moment, hippie style and army style vehicles blasting out loud music and people dancing in the streets!
 The dancing was hilarious, we stayed and watched for quite some time.

 The highlight of the trip however, as expected, was the food and the wine.
 My friend and I are both big wine drinkers and need no excuse to indulge in a bottle or three.
-The food in Milan was fantastic, we tried out the aperitif deals on offer (you buy wine and get snacks such as cheese, breadsticks, tomato etc free), the ENOURMOUS pizzas and the delicious pastas, oh and the gelato too!
+The food in Milan was fantastic and I am a big fan of traditional food in Italy, we tried out the aperitif deals on offer (you buy wine and get snacks such as cheese, breadsticks, tomato etc free), the ENOURMOUS pizzas and the delicious pastas, oh and the gelato too!
 Yum!
 I think I may have returned home slightly heavier than when I left! :s

 But the most extraordinary thing about Italy has to be its wine…!
 We began by ordering a bottle of one of my favourite- Chianti, and it went down extremely well!
 However whilst drinking this we noticed that most people around us had clear litre sized jugs full of wine.
 So when our glasses had run dry I decided (at half the price) that this was the way forward for the remainder of the evening.
 Strangely though, the wine appeared to be fizzy!
 Fizzy red wine?!
 Really?!
 At first this was a rather strange concept, yet a few merry glasses later I had sworn I would never go back!